-I’ll be adding a push up video soon, but for now, this article on push ups will help you get started on the positioning for a strong and solid push up.
 If you need to, start with your knees on the ground, but don’t get too comfortable there!
 Your body is a lot more capable than you give it credit for.
 My daughter told me she couldn’t do a single push up.
-So I put her into the right position and told her to drop and try give me one.
+So I put her into the right position and told her to drop and try to give me one.
 She managed to do three in a row after believing that she couldn’t do one.
 Our minds can sometimes be our worst enemies!

 3. Cardio-Vascular Exercise Kicks Butt